 - —- v .Pacific University (Washington County, Oregon).
 Mr. Sali sued Pacific University on behalf of a student who had been expelled following misconduct allegations.
 The case went to trial, where the jury awarded Mr. Sali’s client nearly $4 million in damages—more than 20 times the size of any previous verdict in the United States for this type of case.

 - State v. —- (Klamath County, Oregon).
-Sali’s client was charged with aggravated murder in connection with the death of her ex-husband.
+Mr. Sali’s client was charged with aggravated murder in connection with the death of her ex-husband.
 In a pretrial motion hearing, Mr. Sali comprehensively demonstrated the weakness of the State’s case through a thorough cross-examination of the lead detective and the presentation of evidence discovered through the defense team’s investigation.
 After this hearing, the client was released from custody and the State moved to dismiss the case.

 - United States v. —- (United States District Court for the District of Oregon).
 This was an environmental felony case involving allegations of a major conspiracy extending for more than seven years.
 When Mr. Sali took on this representation, his client had just been indicted after a wide-ranging, multi-agency, four-year governmental investigation.
-Sali undertook a comprehensive factual investigation, including an extensive investigation of key prosecution witnesses and a reconstruction of more than ten years’ worth of his client’s business operations, and presented his findings to the prosecutors as the parties were preparing for trial.
+Mr. Sali undertook a comprehensive factual investigation, including an extensive investigation of key prosecution witnesses and a reconstruction of more than ten years’ worth of his client’s business operations, and presented his findings to the prosecutors as the parties were preparing for trial.
 After this presentation, the government dismissed all of the charges and agreed to return all of the money it had seized from the business.

 - State v. —- (Multnomah County, Oregon).
 This double attempted murder case arose when six shots were fired at close range through a window into an apartment.
-Sali’s client, an acquaintance of the primary target, was identified by that target as the shooter, and a pistol found in the client’s bedroom immediately after the shooting was forensically matched to the casings at the scene.
+Mr. Sali’s client, an acquaintance of the primary target, was identified by that target as the shooter, and a pistol found in the client’s bedroom immediately after the shooting was forensically matched to the casings at the scene.
 The trial ended in a mistrial when the jury deadlocked on all counts.

 - United States v. —- (United States District Court for the District of Oregon).
 The United States Department of Justice described this case—involving a multi-state, multi-industry scheme with alleged tax losses of over $200 million—as “by far the largest criminal tax fraud case in the history of Oregon.”
 Throughout the proceedings, which resolved through a guilty plea followed by contested sentencing proceedings, the government sought a substantial prison sentence.
 To counter this request, Mr. Sali prepared a comprehensive sentencing submission that addressed the numerous factual and legal matters at issue while also highlighting his client’s exemplary life history.
 The court sentenced the client to a term of probation with no prison time.